 fbpx

-5 Best Chickens for Texas, United States (heat hardy, temperament, and origin)
+11 Best Chickens for Texas, United States (heat hardy, temperament, and origin)

-Texans take pride in just about everything, whether it’s their football teams, barbeque, or their egg-laying chickens.
+Texans take pride in just about everything, whether it’s their football teams, barbeque, or egg-laying chickens.
 There’s no denying that a chicken coop full of freshly laid eggs is a satisfying sight for homesteaders and hobbyists alike.
 But if you’re looking to raise the best egg-laying chickens in Texas, you’ll also want to consider other factors:

 • Heat Hardy